juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 # Landmark detection and frontalization
 Faces on images can have a lot of variation, they can be rotated at certain degree or they can have different perspectives because the picture was taken at different angles and positions.

-Simply detecting the face is not enought in our case because learning these multiple variations will require huge amounts of data, we need to have a standard way to see the faces this is we need to see the face always in the same position and perspective, to do this we need to extract landmarks from the face, landmarks are special points in the face that relate to specific relevant parts like the jaw, nose, mouth and eyes, with the detected face and the landmark points it is possible to **warp** the face image to have a frontal version of it, luckily for us landmark extraction and frontalization can be simplified a lot by using the some dlib libraries.
+Simply detecting the face is not enough in our case because learning these multiple variations will require huge amounts of data, we need to have a standard way to see the faces this is we need to see the face always in the same position and perspective, to do this we need to extract landmarks from the face, landmarks are special points in the face that relate to specific relevant parts like the jaw, nose, mouth and eyes, with the detected face and the landmark points it is possible to **warp** the face image to have a frontal version of it, luckily for us landmark extraction and frontalization can be simplified a lot by using some dlib libraries.

 ```python
 #landmark detector